Acceptable Technology Use Policy

 Student Share (S: Drive) Policy

 All students, faculty, and staff in the college are provided with access to a common shared file space known as the student share, or S: Drive.
-This drive is intended to be used for sharing files between students, faculty, and staff and is accessible from any college computer as well as remotely via Citrix.
+This drive is intended to be used for sharing files between students, faculty, and staff and is accessible from any college computer as well as remotely via Citrix (virtual desktop).
 Because this information is accessed by a large number of individuals, the structure and security of the data are carefully managed.

 User Account Management Policy